Skip to main content

 Pros:

-• Analytics are genuinely sophisticated without being incomprehensible
+• Analytics are sophisticated without being incomprehensible

 • Export and data ownership features are rare and valuable